 One of the more undiscovered natural wonders of the Mediterranean region, the Uçansu Waterfall is situated among lush pine trees in the southern Antalya province and is quite an impressive sight for those who discover it.
-It is dubbed as the “hidden paradise in the forest.”
+It is dubbed the “hidden paradise in the forest.”

-The Yerköprü Waterfall in the Mut district of southern Türkiye’s Mersin offers a visual treat for tourists from all over the world.
+The Yerköprü Waterfall in the Mut district of southern Turkey’s Mersin offers a visual treat for tourists from all over the world.
 The water falls from a height of 30 meters, into a 300-meter-long and 15-meter-deep turquoise lake.

 In the eastern province of Van, known for the magnificent Lake Van, the Muradiye Waterfall is an impressive sight, especially in the winter when the water freezes.
-In the summer, visitors can cool down in the shade of the nearby forest as well as touring the other natural beauties of the Van region.
+In the summer, visitors can cool down in the shade of the nearby forest as well as tour the other natural beauties of the Van region.

-Located in the central Anatolian province of Kayseri the Kapuzbaşı Waterfall is in one of the most beautiful trekking routes in Türkiye at an altitude of 3,756 meters.
+Located in the central Anatolian province of Kayseri the Kapuzbaşı Waterfall is in one of the most beautiful trekking routes in Turkey at an altitude of 3,756 meters.
 The waterfall comprises seven waterfalls fed by snow masses and glaciers at the summit of Mt.
-Aladag flowing directly from the solid rock face, pouring down from height of around 75 meters (246 feet).
+Aladag flowing directly from the solid rock face, pouring down from a height of around 75 meters (246 feet).

 Located in the southern province of Mersin, the Tarsus Waterfall was formed as a result of the Byzantine Emperor Justinian diverting the course of the river in order to protect the city of Tarsus from the inrushes of water.
 Surrounding the waterfall there are cemeteries dating back to ancient times.